-Initially premiering in London's West End in 1952, the world's longest-running play is coming to Melbourne.
+Initially premiering in London's West End in 1952, the world's longest-running play is coming to Brisbane — again.

 February 07, 2023

 Initially premiering in London's West End in 1952, The Mousetrap has been treading the boards in the UK ever since, only pausing during to pandemic venue closures.
 When theatres reopened in Britain, so did the show.
-That means that when made its way to Australia last October, kicking off in Sydney first, The Mousetrap did so 70 years to the month that it first debuted.
-Unsurprisingly, it has enjoyed the longest stint for any West End production, and for any play anywhere in the world.
+Indeed, when it arrived in Australia last year, The Mousetrap did so 70 years to the month that it first debuted.
+Unsurprisingly, that hefty run means that the show has enjoyed the longest stint for any West End production, and for any play anywhere in the world.
 So far, there's been more than 28,500 London performances.

-To answer the other obvious question, yes, it's a whodunnit.
+To answer the other obvious question, yes, it's all about an unexpected death.
 The murder-mystery starts with news of a killing in London — and with seven people snowed in at a guest house in the country.
 They're strangers, which is classic Christie.
 When a police sergeant arrives on skis, they're told that the murderer is among them (which, again, is vintage Christie).
 They all have wild pasts, too, and all those details are spilled as they're interrogated, and also try to work out who among them is the killer.